Ali-AliAkbari/Evolutionary-Optimization-Algorithms-/WOA/README.md

 ---

 ## **3️⃣ Benchmark Functions Used**

-To test WOA, we apply it to **five well-known optimization functions**:
+To evaluate WOA, we apply it to **five well-known optimization functions**:

 | **Function**  | **Formula** | **Global Minimum** |
 |--------------|------------|------------------|